OpenResourceManager/core/re-write-log.md

 * Using Dingo API framework.
 Makes development easier and faster.
 * Using  OpenAPI (FKA: Swagger) for API documentation.
 [The standard for API documentation.](http://swagger.io/introducing-the-open-api-initiative/)
 * PHPUnit tests.
 Finally got this going!
 Super important.
+* Moved to Laravel 5.3

 ### Misc
 * Changing the name of this project to SLERP...
 "Sage's Lean ERP" or "Super Lean ERP" or "Super Light ERP"... not sure what it sands for yet :-)
-* Cleaned up alot of code.
+* Cleaned up a lot of code.